fabioscantamburlo/fabioscantamburlo/README.md

 Hello I am Fabio and I am a Data Professional with 3+ years of experience.
 ### 🔭 Work

-Currently, I'm employed as a Machine Learning Engineer at 🧭 [Nielsen](https://www.nielsen.com/) in Lugano, Switzerland.
+Currently, I'm working as a Machine Learning Engineer at 🧭 [Nielsen](https://www.nielsen.com/) in Lugano, Switzerland.
 My primary areas of focus include:

 - Applying ML and DS techniques to solve complex problems in the *Audience Measurement* industry from prototyping 👨‍🏫 the models to deploy them to production 🚀.
 - Applying Software Engineering (SWE) best practices to develop common tools and libraries 🛠️ adopted by the Nielsen's data science teams 🫂.

-In my previous role, I worked as a data scientist at 🔌 [Edison](https://www.edison.it/en), where I focused on upstream activities such as energy production forecasting and anomaly detection applied to power plants.
+In my previous job, I worked as a data scientist at 🔌 [Edison](https://www.edison.it/en), where I focused on upstream activities such as energy production forecasting and anomaly detection applied to power plants.

 ### 🆓 Free time